fastify/fastify/docs/Reference/Routes.md

 ### ⚠  HTTP version check

-The fasatify server will run a check on the HTTP version of the request on every call.
+The fastify server will run a check on the HTTP version of the request on every call.
 Based on the fastify configuration the check is against one or all the following versions: `2.0`, `1.1`, `1.0` .
 These are the only versions supported, if your fastify server receives a different HTTP version in the request, it will return a `505 HTTP Version Not Supported` error.